tanto259/securitypuppy/pages/access.md

 ### Historical Resources

 There are also old mainframe operating system that is publicly available for you to use.
-While they have been discontinued for decades, some of them are still useful for general training purposes.
+While they have been discontinued for a while, some of them are still useful for general training purposes.

 - [MVS 3.8j](https://www.cbttape.org/mvs38.htm)
 - [VM/370 R6](https://www.cbttape.org/vm6.htm)